zalyoung/gitlab-handbook/content/handbook/marketing/marketing-operations/asana/index.md

 #### Task Best Practices

 - Provide clear context in the task name and description
 - Provide a realistic and reasonable due date.
 As a team, you can decide how due dates are changed.
 Communicate in the comments of a task to indicate if a due date is flexible, or to re-negotiate a due date if needed.
-- Hypertext relevant tasks or projects by @mentioning a person, project, task, or team
+- Hypertext relevant tasks or projects by @mentioning a person, project, task, or team.
-- Add task collaborators to keep your team informed
+- Add task collaborators to keep your team informed.

 ### Projects

 Projects are used to organize and track all of the steps that must completed for a process or initiative.
 A project helps you map out the work needed to complete an initiative, maintain a process, or hit a goal.
 Projects are most similar to GitLab Epics.

 Create a project if you have a large effort (10+ tasks) that involve a subset of an existing Team or the whole Team.

 #### Creating and naming new projects